pohlm01/master-thesis/4_comparison.typ

 The current draft only allows #gls("sha")-256 as hashing algorithm and also future iterations are unlikely to extend the length of the digest, even if changing the algorithm.
 Therefore, the proof length for this scenario is $21 dot 32 "bytes" = 672 "bytes"$.

-The second scenario indicates a worst case scenario, assuming a big increase in @ap:pl or centralization to few certificate authorities.
+The second scenario indicates a worst-case scenario, assuming a big increase in @ap:pl or centralization to few certificate authorities.
 We map the one billion currently active certificates to one billion @ap:pl, which is very conservative as it ignores the transition periods, which we considered in the first scenario.
 Assuming again that each @ap renews their certificate every ten days and a batch size of one hour, the above calculation results in a proof length of $832 "bytes"$.
 It is interesting to realize that for every doubling of @ap:pl, the proof size grows by 32 bytes, as the tree depth grows logarithmically.